Mirith/praatR-script/readme.md

 Extracts relevant data from annotated sound files (annotated in Praat) and analyzes that data.
 (Formant values, vowel length, average amplitude, etc).

-Work in progress right now.
-Currently editing functions and getting them to play nicely with each other.

-This script requires PraatR to be working, as well as R/some text editor for R.  (I'm using RSTudio).
+This script requires PraatR to be installed and working, as well as R/some editor for R.  (I'm using RSTudio).
 Also, there can be no spaces in any directory name.
 The spaces will mess up PraatR.
 Really.

-The script will be made of mostly helper functions, for the purposes of modularity.
+You should put TextGrids and wav files in two separate folders.
+Only put TextGrids in the TextGrids folder, and only put wav files in the wav folder.
+Also have a place to write some temporary files, and a place to output the csv.

+The script can process about 30 file pairs every 15 minutes (8 GB RAM, 2.4 Ghz processor), depending on how many intervals are labeled as vowels per word.

 # Progess

-get_length function deleted -- easier to subtract end/start points from get_start_end...

-get_start_end function written and working

-formant_means written and working.

-quart_med_amp written and working

-interval_split written and working.
+All functions written and working.
+Can add to dataframe and write that dataframe to a csv.

-max_F0 and max_amp written and working.

-mean_F0, mean_amp, and f_samples written and working.

-to do:

-* F0 quartile and median measures -- in progress, but totally broken.

-* put gathered data into a dataframe.

 # usage